 Why Pauhu Runs on Any Chip

-Browser-native inference via ONNX Runtime Web.
+Browser-native inference with automatic GPU acceleration.
 No CUDA dependency, no GPU vendor lock-in.
-From a government server in Helsinki to a smartphone in Lisbon — the same models, the same accuracy, EUR 0 inference cost.
+From a government server in Helsinki to a smartphone in Lisbon - the same models, the same accuracy, EUR 0 inference cost.

-Pauhu models are exported in the ONNX (Open Neural Network Exchange) format — an open standard supported by every major ML framework.
-At inference time, models run inside the browser via ONNX Runtime Web, which supports two execution backends:
+Pauhu models are exported in an open, industry-standard format supported by every major ML framework.
+At inference time, models run inside the browser via an optimized runtime, which supports two execution backends:

 2. Adaptive Model Loading